October 15, 2015 in Products, Seasonal Wild Catch

 King Salmon $24/lb

-Harvested in September 2013 from the waters of Petersburg and surrounds in Southeast Alaska, Otolith’s King Salmon is as delicious as its name suggests.
-Wild Alaskan King salmon is available from Otolith at local vendors and farm markets.
+Harvested in July 2015 from the waters of Petersburg and surrounds in Southeast Alaska, Otolith’s King Salmon is as delicious as its name suggests.
+Wild Alaskan King salmon is available from Otolith at Headhouse Farm Market and Home Delivery.

 - Cleaned, peeled and cut to 1 inch cubes, root vegetables coated lightly with oil will take approximately 45 minutes to roast in a 400 degree oven.
 While vegetables are roasting, there is time to thaw the season’s best king salmon and wash and sautee any leafy greens with garlic and olive oil.
 Swiss chard is done when the stalks are tender and easy to chew, but some greens such as collard require the addition of a little water from time to time to prevent scorching while cooking to a tender doneness in a stove-top deep dish skillet.
 The portions of thawed king salmon can be added directly to the roasting root vegetables after the vegetables have been cooking at 400 degrees for 30 minutes.
 Recommended root vegetables include butternut squash, turnips, beets, or potatoes with an optional quartered small onion or fennel bulb for contrast and additional flavor.